-Alcohol or drugs and riding don't mix.
+Alcohol or drugs and driving don't mix.
 Even one alcoholic drink can reduce your ability to respond to changing conditions, and your reaction time gets worse with every additional drink.
 The same is true for drug use.
-Don't drink or use drugs while riding, and don't let your friends do it either.
+Don't drink or use and ride, and don't let your friends do it either.